-Operational Risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems including internal frauds, or from external events including external frauds.
-This definition includes legal, Technology (IT) and Shari'a non- compliance risks, but excludes strategic and reputational risk.
+Operational Risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems including internal frauds, or from external events including external frauds risk.

 The Group adheres to the three lines of defence model for the management of operational risk.
-The business (First line of defence) is supported by independent Operational Risk Management Departments reporting to the local Chief Risk Officers or local Heads of Risk (Second line of defence).
-The management of Operational Risk is subject to independent review by Internal Audit (Third line of defence).
+The business (first line of defence) is supported by independent Operational Risk Management Departments reporting to the local Chief Risk Officers or local Heads of Risk (second line of defence).
+The management of Operational Risk is subject to independent review by Internal Audit (third line of defence).